Skip to Content

 You can also pose with Selena Gomez and Justin Bieber (although, probably separately now.
 The power couple was basically in the same display when we went, but now that the Biebs is happily married to Hailey Baldwin, I can imagine this has changed).

-You can ride on a bike with ET, pose with former presidents Trump and Obama, and don a wig with Einstein.
+You can ride on a bike with ET, pose with former presidents Trump and Obama, and don a wig with Albert Einstein.

 Ponce de Leon is looking at maps, Audrey Hepburn is having breakfast at Tiffany’s, and Uncle Sam has a recruiting poster, top hat, and jacket for you to wear.
 This was so much better than I expected, and we loved it so much.